Levitator1/oath-wallet/README.md

 V0.02 (First release)

 This is the first nominal working release.
+It is for Firefox and Linux.

 This is a plugin for Firefox which integrates Yubikey OATH (2FA/HOTP/TOTP) functionality for logging into Web sites with your smartcard/key without having to switch windows to retrieve